jennifermarie6sl/Web-Design-Challenge/README.md

 # Web Design Challenge
 For this project we created a website using the weather data plot visualizations we created in a past project.
+Page linked here: https://jennifermarie6sl.github.io/Web-Design-Challenge/

 In building this dashboard, we've created individual pages for each plot and a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 We've also created a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.